ItalyPaleAle/francis/docs/content/workflows/examples/thumbnails.md

 ---
 title: "Thumbnails and a manifest"
 weight: 10
-description: "Fan-out, tolerated failures, and three different costs of failing"
 ---

 An upload becomes a set of thumbnails in several formats and sizes, a manifest describing what was produced, and a notification to the caller.

-Three steps, three different costs when they fail:
+In this example:

-- A **thumbnail** that cannot be produced is recorded, not fatal.
+- A thumbnail that cannot be produced is recorded, not fatal.
-- A **manifest** that cannot be stored is fatal, and there is nothing to notify about without it.
+- A manifest that cannot be stored is fatal, and there is nothing to notify about without it.
-- A **notification** that cannot be delivered is logged, and the run still counts.
+- A notification that cannot be delivered is logged, and the run still counts.

-## The definition
+## Workflow definition

 ```go
 thumbnails, err := workflow.New("thumbnails",